MaterializeInc/materialize/doc/developer/design/20210714_reclocking.md

 ## Summary

-"Reclocking" a stream of data is (for the purposes of this document) translating its events from one time domain to another time domain.
+"Reclocking" a stream of data is (for the purposes of this document) translating its events from one gauge of progress to another.
+One example is taking Kafka topics (whose records are stamped with progressing `(partition, offset)` pairs) into Materialize's system timeline (whose records are stamped with milliseconds since the unix epoch).

 Many of our sources of data come with their own understanding of forward progress.
 Often, these are incompatible with each other, and with native notions of time within Materialize.